lucasmsa/nameko-devex-solution/gateapi/web/README.md

 $ npm run test
 ```

 * Notice that for the application to be ran correctly, the microservices must be running.
-If you have any problems running the microservices application, please refer to Any doubts about how to run the microservices locally, please refer to [running microservices application using Docker](https://github.com/gitricko/nameko-devex/blob/master/README.md) or
+If you have any problems running the microservices application, please refer to: [running microservices application using Docker](https://github.com/gitricko/nameko-devex/blob/master/README.md) or
 [using Conda](https://github.com/gitricko/nameko-devex/blob/master/README-DevEnv.md)